Fantasy-Hao/PINN_Acc/README.md

 # Accelerated Training Methods of Physics-Informed Neural Networks(PINNs)

-The repository contains the implementations of both the algorithm and examples described in the graduation design(thesis) entitled “Accelerated Training Methods of Physics-Informed Neural Networks” by Yuxin Hao.
+The repository contains the implementations of the graduation design(thesis) entitled “Accelerated Training Methods of Physics-Informed Neural Networks” by Yuxin Hao.

 ## Result
 <figure>